-- The recipient has complete paralysis of the lower extremities. - When there is no expected improvement in mobility or maintenance of function. - The anticipated functional benefits of standing can be achieved through less-costly alternatives. - Mobile (dynamic) stander either self-propelled standers or standers with powered mobility. - Active stander allows movement of the arms and legs in a standing position. - In recipients with syncope, orthostatic hypotension, postural tachycardia syndrome, osteogenesis imperfecta, osteoporosis, and other brittle bone diseases, and hip subluxation.
+- The recipient has complete paralysis of the lower extremities. - When there is no expected improvement in mobility or maintenance of function. - The anticipated functional benefits of standing can be achieved through lesscostly alternatives. - Mobile (dynamic) stander either self-propelled standers or standers with powered mobility. - Active stander allows movement of the arms and legs in a standing position.